satrajitgithub/NRG_AI_NeuroOnco_preproc/documentation/running_with_docker.md

 ```
 #### 1.4.
 Removing space from folder names
-To prevent the code from breaking on linux systems, it is preferred to remove all spaces from file and foldernames.
+To prevent the code from breaking on linux systems, it is preferred that you remove all spaces from file and foldernames.
 For that, run the following script to replace all spaces with underscore :
 ```
 for f in *\ *; do mv "$f" "${f// /_}"; done
 ```